open-ebike/open-ebike.github.io/_posts/2025-09-11-generate-data-using-a-bosch-powered-ebike.md

 Both available [Bosch eBike generations](https://www.bosch-ebike.com/us/products/overview) - the Bosch **eBike system 2** and the more recent **smart system** - facilitate data access based on EU Data Act.
 For this showcase I will be using an eBike powered by the Bosch Smart System.
 We need to track at least one activity using the Flow app to generate some data that can be accessed via the EU Data Act interface.

+---

+In [the next post](https://open-ebike.github.io/devlog/2025/09/12/register-for-data-access.html) we will learn how to register for data access.